Smoke Testing

 Some sewer lines and manholes may be located on the backyard easement property line.
 Whenever these lines require investigation, members of the inspection crews will need access to the easements for sewer lines and manholes.
 Please temporarily secure your pets away from these locations.
 RJN field personnel are uniformed and carry identification badges.
 Homeowners do not need to be home and AT NO TIME WILL FIELD CREWS HAVE TO ENTER YOUR BUSINESS OR RESIDENCE.
 Working hours for crews in your area will be MONDAY THROUGH FRIDAY FROM 8:00 A.M.
 TO 5:00 P.M.
 Your cooperation is appreciated.
 The information gained from this study will be used to improve your sewer services.

-If you have any questions or would like more information, click HERE.
+If you have any questions or would like more information, please contact our Utility Services Division at 254-298-5611.

 What is smoke testing?